 Elliot drove Dunloy to their first Antrim Football title in 89 years, and in the final alone he showed why he truly was the best footballer in the county this year.
 His unbelievable pace and power with the addition of his eye for scoring from outrageous angles gave him the edge this year.

-Hurlier of the Year – Conor Johnston (St John's)
+Hurler of the Year – Conor Johnston (St John's)

 This superstar ended over 50 years of hurt for the Johnnies in the small ball and epitomised the never-say-die attitude which gave St John's the edge over Loughgiel in this year's county final.

-Johnston's brilliance is his ability to strike beautiful scores with little space, or finding the right pass into his forward partners when they needed it most.
+Johnston's brilliance is his ability to strike beautiful scores with little space, or finding the right pass into his forward partners when they need it most.
 His speed and ability to collect the ball at high tempo was one of many reasons St John's enjoyed that superb success four weeks ago and could give them a shot at the provincial Championship this season.

 Oisin McManus was pivotal in St John's championship winning campaign